SavonarolaLabs/blockly-generator/README.md

 ### Source Code

 - `index.html` contains the skeleton HTML for the page.
 This file is modified during the build to import the bundled source code output by webpack.
 - `index.js` is the entry point of the app.
-It configures Blockly and sets up the page to show the blocks, the generated code, and the output of running the code in JavaScript.
+It configures Blockly and sets up the page to show the blocks, the generated code.
-- `serialization.js` has code to save and load the workspace using the browser's local storage.
-This is how your workspace is saved even after refreshing or leaving the page.
-You could replace this with code that saves the user's data to a cloud database instead.
-- `toolbox.js` contains the toolbox definition for the app.
-The current toolbox contains nearly every block that Blockly provides out of the box.
-You probably want to replace this definition with your own toolbox that uses your custom blocks and only includes the default blocks that are relevant to your application.
-- `blocks/text.js` has code for a custom text block, just as an example of creating your own blocks.
-You probably want to delete this block, and add your own blocks in this directory.
-- `generators/javascript.js` contains the JavaScript generator for the custom text block.
-You'll need to include block generators for any custom blocks you create, in whatever programming language(s) your application will use.
+- `ergoscript.js` has custom ergo blocks and a simple serializer to ergoscript.

 ## Serving